SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

 Constant and variable names cannot contain mathematical symbols, arrows, private-use (or invalid) Unicode code points, or line- and box-drawing characters.
-They also cannot begin with a number, although numbers may be included elsewhere within the name.
+Nor can they begin with a number, although numbers may be included elsewhere within the name.

 Once you've declared a constant or variable of a certain type, you can't redeclare it again with the same name, or change it to store values of a different type.
-Nor can you change a constant into a variable, or a variable into a constant.
+Nor can you change a constant into a variable or a variable into a constant.

 .. note::